Alexander Rodnyansky: Later Business

 In 2009 Rodnyansky founded A.R.
 Films and purchased 51% of shares of Sergey Melkumov's Non-Stop Production.
 At the end of 2009 he acquired 51% of the A Company, which also had a stake in Filmklik.
 In Spring 2010 Rodnyansky bought majority share in Cinema Without Limits (Russian Company).
 In 2011 A.R.
 Films acquired 'A Company', founded by Alexander Van Dulmen.
 In 2012 it launched 'A Company Distribution' in Russia that soon started collaborating with the 20th Century Fox on domestics releases.
 It also produced and distributed Non-Stop Production's movies and TV series.
 Also in 2011 Alexander Rodnyansky's A.R.
 Films purchased 51% of Berlin-based A Company Consulting and Licensing, one of the biggest film licensing and distribution outfits in Central and Eastern Europe.

 In 2015 'A Company' declared bankruptcy, Rodnyansky withdrew €10 mln shortly before.
 The bankruptcy supervisor Tornsten Martini sued A.R.
 Films for €2 mln, in March 2018 the Berlin court ordered A.R.
-Films to pay, however, the order wasn’t executed.
+Films to pay, however, the order wasn't executed.
 In 2019 the second sue followed, $3.8 mln were added to the previous fine.
+Later, the producer settled all legal issues with opponents and sold his part to AR Films.

 In 2018 Rodnyansky announced the establishment of a new, Hollywood-based company AR Content to work on international projects.